joewdavies/awesome-frontend-gis/README.md

 - [awesome-public-datasets](https://github.com/awesomedata/awesome-public-datasets) An awesome repository full of open datasets from an abundance of different categories.
 - [Free GIS data](https://freegisdata.rtwilson.com/) - Links to over 500 sites providing freely available geographic datasets.

+## Colour advice
+Tools to help you choose the best colours for your maps.
+- [ColorBrewer](https://colorbrewer2.org/) - Colour advice for maps.
+- [viz-palette](https://projects.susielu.com/viz-palette) - This project is optimized for tweaking, copying, and pasting colors in and out of JavaScript.

 ## LiDAR
 - [Plasio](https://github.com/verma/plasio) - Drag-n-drop In-browser LAS/LAZ point cloud viewer.